Tropical Trouble

 Tropical Trouble is a 1936 British comedy film directed by Harry Hughes and starring Douglass Montgomery, Betty Ann Davies and Alfred Drayton.
-It was based on the novel Bunga-Bunga by Stephen King-Hall.
+It was written by Vernon Harris based on the 1933 novel Bunga-Bunga by Stephen King-Hall, and was made as a quota quickie at Walton Studios.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

+Plot

 A series of misunderstandings leads to a colonial governor's wife suspecting him of an affair with his assistant.

-It was shot at Walton Studios.